minnehack/website/content/register-success.md

 # Congratulations!

-## You've successfully registered for the MinneHack 2020 waitlist.
+## You've successfully registered for the MinneHack 2021.

-While you are not guaranteed a spot, we have historically admitted everyone on the waitlist!
+See you online!